theguly/iris-doc-src/docs/operations/api.md

 # API
-Iris is meant to be plug-able and be integrated with the existing environments.
+IRIS is meant to be plug-able and be integrated with the existing environments.

 Through the REST API, one can do almost as much as it is possible to do through the web interface.
 Under the hood, the web interface is actually talking to the API.